plone/training/theming/theme-package.rst

    (mrbobvenv):$

-Create a product to handle your Diazo theme
+Create A Product To Handle Your Diazo Theme
 ===========================================

 To create a Plone 5 theme skeleton, you will use :program:`mr.bob`'s templates for Plone.

-Install mr.bob and bobtemplates.plone
+Install mr.bob And bobtemplates.plone
 -------------------------------------

 To install :py:mod:`mr.bob`, you can use :command:`pip`: